 Erected 2002 by Department of Historic Resources.
 (Marker Number Z-13.)

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Ruckersville (approx. 3˝ miles away); Cavalry Engagement at Jack’s Shop (approx. 4 miles away); Battle of Jack’s Shop (approx. 4.3 miles away); Orange County / Greene County (approx. 4.4 miles away); Stanardsville Engagement (approx. 4.9 miles away); Joseph Early Home (approx. 5 miles away); Stanardsville (approx. 5.4 miles away); Barboursville (approx. 8.2 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+The Taylor House (approx. 3.2 miles away); Ruckersville (approx. 3˝ miles away); Cavalry Engagement at Jack’s Shop (approx. 4 miles away); Battle of Jack’s Shop (approx. 4.3 miles away); Orange County / Greene County (approx. 4.4 miles away); Stanardsville Engagement (approx. 4.9 miles away); Joseph Early Home (approx. 5 miles away); Stanardsville (approx. 5.4 miles away).
 Touch for a list and map of all markers in Ruckersville.

 More about this marker.
 This marker replaced a marker from the 1930s with the same number and titles, but inscribed as follows.

 Greene County.
 Area 155 Square Miles.
 Formed in 1838 from Orange, and named for General Nathanael Greene, commander of the Army of the South in the Revolutionary War.

 Madison County.
 Area 324 Square Miles.
 Formed in 1792 from Culpeper, and named for James Madison, “Father of the American Constitution” and President of the United States.
 Governor Spotswoods exploring expedition passed here, 1716.